umut-er/pool-for-physicists-only/README.md

 Your account's level increases as you win more games.
 Players' turns are marked by a red dot next to their names.
 There are a few components in the game which can be used to alter your shot.
 ### Sign Up/Login
-When you first enter the game, you are greeted with a menu in which you have the option to login, sign-up, delete your account or change your password.
+When you first enter the game, you are greeted with a menu in which you have the option to login, sign-up, delete your account or change your password.<br/>
 <img width="889" alt="MainMenu" src="https://github.com/umut-er/pool-for-physicists-only/assets/114430156/79a7b10e-ad6f-40de-9911-c6136c1bf6a9">

 #### Signing Up/Deleting Account